 What is star anise

 Star anise is a star shaped seed pod from an evergreen shrub grown in Vietnam and Southwest China.
 It has a sweet licorice type flavor and is found in Asian five spice powder.
 You can use this in soups and savory dishes, it’s the licorice flavor in Sambuca.
-It can be pretty potent, so start with just one pod.

 What you’ll need